GmsGarcia/macaw/README.md

 <h2 id="description">🦜 What is Macaw?</h2>

-Macaw is a very simple text editor (completely) based on Vi that's being written in C.
+Macaw is a very simple text editor (completely) based on Vim that's being written in C.

 <h2 id="screenshots">📷 Screenshots</h2>